A resolution introduced by Representative Steve Israel highlighting Less Cancer’s efforts to bring attention to Cancer Prevention.

-National Cancer Prevention Day, February 4th, 2012 - 2013 serves to remind people that when looking at cancer they need to look at prevention, and reducing risks for human health and the environment.
+National Cancer Prevention Day, February 4th, 2014 serves to remind people that when looking at cancer they need to look at prevention, and reducing risks for human health and the environment.
 The resolution, entered in the House of Representatives, states that when we work to prevent cancer risks, it impacts human health, the environment, and the economy.
 2014 is the third year the resolution has been introduced by Congressman Steve Israel, U.S. Representative for New York’s Third Congressional District.

 Individual States are participating in places like Virginia where in 2011 State Senator Jill Vogel Introduced the resolution for Cancer Prevention Day or in Michigan where State Senator Bert Johnson Introduced the resolution for Cancer Prevention Day and New Hampshire where State Representative, Tom Sherman and State Senator Nancy Stiles worked with Governor Maggie Hassan for Cancer Prevention Day.”